aBillander/aBillander/README.md

 You may also install via <a target="_blank" href="https://github.com/aBillander/aBillander/archive/refs/heads/master.zip">zip</a>, extract to any of your folders you wish, and install dependencies after that.

-Copy file `.env.example` to `.env` and you are ready to go.
+Copy file `.env.example` to `.env` and generate your application encryption key using:

+    $ php artisan key:generate

 ### Step 2: Run the Installer

 Head to http://mywebsite.test and the installer will start automatically.
 You will be asked to provide:

+> Database credentials.
+Database should exist, and be empty.

 > Email credentials (SMPT server).
 You can skip this step and modify your `.env` file later on.

-> Database credentials.
-Database should exist, and be empty.

 > Your company data and first Administrator User.